How to Renew Florida Medicaid

 Watch for your renewal notice

-DCF sends notices 45 days before your coverage anniversary.
+DCF sends notices at least 45 days before your coverage anniversary.
 Check your MyACCESS account inbox, physical mail, and email.
 Notices may be labeled "Notice of Eligibility Review."

 3. 3